Fahrni/stream/README.md

-# stream
+# Stream
-Stream public repo.
-Use for issue reporting.
+Welcome to the public Stream repository.

+If you’ve discovered a bug or have a feature request please report it here.